 For fibromyalgia in children ages 13 years and older, the recommended starting dosage is 30 mg once per day.
 If your child doesn’t have bothersome side effects, their doctor may increase their dosage to 60 mg once per day if needed.

 For generalized anxiety disorder in children ages 7 years and older, the recommended starting dosage is 30 mg once per day for 2 weeks.
 If your child doesn’t have bothersome side effects, their doctor may increase their dosage to 60 mg once per day if needed.
-The recommended dosage range for children is 30 mg to 60 mg once per day.
+The recommended Cymbalta dosage range for children is 30 mg to a maximum of 60 mg once per day.